calebschoepp/caleb-www/content/blog/inception_studio_weekend_reflections.md

 ---

 _Special thanks to Andy, Ian, Greg, Brian, and Oliver for some of these insights._

-Andy Chou thought I was a sr. engineer

-Aaron was very impressed with my skills as an undergraduate.

 [^1]: I was also exposed to a really interesting [blog](http://neuroticgradientdescent.blogspot.com/2021/03/threefold-training.html) about mental health that I intend to read a lot more.